 4. Safety Features

 Safety is a significant concern with garage heating.
 Therefore, you should look for safety features such as tip-over mechanisms and overheating protection to avoid mishaps.
-The tip-over mechanism shuts down the heater when it’s knocked over, and overheating mode senses the rising temperature and shuts down the heater.
+The tip-over mechanism shuts down the heater when it’s knocked over, and the overheating mode senses the rising temperature and shuts down the heater.
 Another essential feature is a cool-touch feature that mainly comes with wall-mounted and portable heaters, as they are set up in locations easily accessible to kids and pets.

 Related: Home Heating Safety: 15 Top Fire Prevention Tips Every Homeowner Should Know